-Painted Nettle (Coleus blumei) Indoor Care, Propagation, Common Problems and Remedies
+Painted Nettle (Coleus blumei) Indoor Care, Propagation, Common Problems & Remedies

-Painted Nettle (Coleus blumei) thrives in very bright light, average warmth, moderate humidity and consistently moist, fertile, well-drained soil coupled with regular feeding in the growing season.
+Painted Nettle (Coleus blumei) thrives in very bright light, average warmth and humidity, and consistently moist, fertile, well-drained soil coupled with regular feeding in the growing season.

 Coleus blumei or simply Coleus offers a multicolored display of foliage and a bewildering choice of hybrids making beautifully colored plants.